Known as meth, crystal, speed, and ice, methamphetamine is a drug that can be taken orally, injected, snorted, or smoked.

-Methamphetamine abuse and addiction.
-National Institute on Drug Abuse, Research Report Series website.
+Methamphetamine.
+National Institute on Drug Abuse website.
 Available at

 Nora D, Volkow M. Methamphetamine abuse: Testimony before the Senate Subcommittee on Labor, Health and Human Services, Education, and Related Agencies, Committee on Appropriations.
 National Institute on Drug Abuse website.
 Available at:

 Last reviewed July 2015 by Michael Woods, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © EBSCO Publishing.
 All rights reserved.